 The credibility of purpose means whether the reasons correspond to an applicant’s personal, family, economic and social background or not.
 For instance, a family member such as parent applying for a visit visa to meet their son or daughter is a credible reason.
-Likewise, an avid traveller applying for a visa to see the sights and sounds of London is also a credible reason.
-However, an unemployed person with weak personal, social and economic ties, applying a UK visitor visa application for tourism is not a credible reason.
+Likewise, an avid traveller applying for a visa to see the sights and sounds is also a credible reason.
+However, an unemployed person with weak ties, applying for a UK visitor visa application for tourism is not a credible reason.
 Therefore, if the ECO finds reasonable grounds to judge that the information provided by an applicant is incongruent with the applicant’s background then it is quite a sufficient condition for a refusal decision.

 2) Financial and Personal Circumstances of an Applicant

 Perhaps, in terms with paragraph V 4.2, an applicant needs to prove the ability to meet the trip cost.
 Accordingly, would be able to maintain and accommodate him/herself during the trip without recourse to public funds.
 Therefore, it is necessary during the UK visitor visa application assessment process to evaluate the evidence relating to the stable income and savings of an applicant.
 Moreover, the decision-maker also assesses an applicant’s ties to the country of residence.

 What is the meaning of weak ties to the country of residence?

 In the context of UK visitor visa application, weak ties mean that an applicant has only a limited number of family, economic, social, professional and business ties to the country of residence.
 Moreover, quite a few family members of the applicant are living in the United Kingdom.
 For instance, an applicant with most of his/her near and dear family members living in the UK with no full-time employment/study status in the country of residence may be deemed to have few ties with the home country.